ethereum/EIPs/EIPS/eip-aa.md

 * AA transactions that do not call `PAYGAS` are invalid.
 * Multiple invocations of `PAYGAS` must cause a revert.
-* If `ORIGIN (0x32)` or `CALLER (0x33)` is invoked in the first frame of execution of a call intiated by an AA transaction, then it must return `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
+* If `ORIGIN (0x32)` or `CALLER (0x33)` is invoked in the first frame of execution of a call initiated by an AA transaction, then it must return `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
 * If `ORIGIN (0x32)` is invoked in any other frame of execution of an AA transaction it must return `tx.to`.